ajt60gaibb/G2S3_2024.github.io/index.md

 - <a href="http://www.math.emory.edu/~mchun45/">Matthias Chung</a>
 - <a href="https://modemat.epn.edu.ec/~jcdelosreyes/">Juan Carlos de los Reyes</a>
 - <a href="https://www.cs.purdue.edu/homes/pdrineas/">Petros Drineas</a>
-- <a href="https://www.boisestate.edu/computing/jodi-mead/">Jodi Mead</a>
 - <a href="https://search.asu.edu/profile/85017">Rosemary Renaut</a>
 - <a href="https://pi.math.cornell.edu/~ajt/">Alex Townsend</a>

 ## Important dates

-<p>XXX 2024: Application deadline for early-career travel support</p>
+<p>February 16, 2024: Application deadline for early-career travel support</p>
-<p>XXX 2024: Registration deadline</p>
+<p>February 16, 2024: Registration deadline</p>
 <p>22 July - 2 August 2024: Summer school dates</p>
 <p>XXX August 2024: Banquet</p>

-## Conference program
+## Summer School program

-The conference will begin on the morning of 14 August and end at lunchtime on 17 August.
-The full conference program can be found here:
+The Summer School will begin on the morning of 22 July and end on the 2 August 2024.
+The full program will be put here nearer the time.
-<a href="TrefethenRetirementConference.pdf">Open Full Conference Program</a>.

 ## Applications